utftu/tt/README.md

 **RFT** has a format ```rft source target```

 - If source is file **RFT** place new in file in target path
-- If source ia dir **RFT** replace variables recursive in files and subdirs and place them in target dir relatively by their path from source dir
+- If source is dir **RFT** replace variables recursive in files and subdirs and place them in target dir relatively by their path from source dir

 ## Options ##